What to Expect: First-Time Dental Fillings

-Dental fillings are one of the most common treatments provided by general dentists.
+What to Expect: First-Time Dental Fillings from Molar Bear Dental in Wellington, FLDental fillings are one of the most common treatments provided by general dentists.
 They can restore teeth affected by decay, returning the smile’s full function and appearance.
 For those new to the process, understanding what to expect can help make the experience smoother and less daunting.

 The purpose of dental fillings